microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/api/chats-getAllmessage-delta.md

 #### Second request response

-The second response returns the next 2 messages and a `@odata.nextLink` response header with a `skipToken`, indicates there are more messages in the channel to get.
+The second response returns the next 2 messages and a `@odata.nextLink` response header with a `skipToken`, indicates there are more messages to get.

 <!-- {
   "blockType": "response",